sean-hill/raspberry-pi-web-server/README.md

 ## Dynamic DNS

 In order for your buddies to access your home web server, you'll need your own domain name that points to your router's dynamic IP provided by your local ISP.
-I went with free version of [noip.com](http://www.noip.com/).
-After creating an account follow these steps.
+I went with the free version of [noip.com](http://www.noip.com/).
+After creating an account with noip, follow these steps.

+	$ cd ~/
 	$ wget http://www.no-ip.com/client/linux/noip-duc-linux.tar.gz
 	$ tar vzxf noip-duc-linux.tar.gz
 	$ cd noip-2.1.9-1